- Information about Scalia Law

-- Are federal student loans available?
+- Are scholarships or federal student loans available at Scalia Law?

 - Admissions Office Staff — Contact Information

-At George Mason, we have an interdisciplinary approach with a focus on law & economics.
+At Scalia Law, we have an interdisciplinary approach with a focus on law & economics.
 A number of our faculty members have PhDs in Economics in addition to law degrees.
 All students are required to take a class covering basic microeconomic concepts that are essential to understanding the economic implications of legal rules.
 No prior knowledge of economics is required or expected.
 In addition, many of our professors will bring economic theory into other substantive law courses such as Torts and Contracts.

 Basic knowledge of economic theory is invaluable in gaining a sophisticated legal education and in developing as an attorney.
 Our students become versed in public choice theory, cost-benefit analysis and basic statistical methods.
 With these tools, our graduates are ready to take on complex analysis of legal problems and policies in the current economic and legal climate.

-At George Mason, we have a strong and unique legal research and writing program.
+At Scalia Law, we have a strong and unique legal research and writing program.
 Students take four semesters of legal research and writing that trains them in the following: (1) basic legal research tools (books and electronic resources included); (2) legal memo writing; (3) trial level writing and oral argument of a motion; (4) brief writing and oral argument of an appeal; and (5) drafting other legal documents, such as contracts and other transactional documents.

 Through our specialty tracks, students may acquire a sophisticated understanding of particular substantive areas of law usually gained only after years of practice or through advanced legal study.
 The three track programs focus on Litigation Law, Patent Law, and Regulatory Law.
 Students pursuing a track will take a number of courses in the particular area of specialization and write a thesis.

+Scalia Law offers both a three-year full-time and a four-year part-time program.
 Students in the full-time program attend classes during the day (day classes are scheduled between the hours of 8:00 a.m. and 6:00 p.m.).
-Students in the part-time program attend classes in the evenings (evening classes are scheduled between the hours of 6:00 and 10:00 p.m.) and take fewer classes.
+Students in the part-time program attend classes in the evenings (evening classes are scheduled between the hours of 6:00 p.m. and 10:00 p.m.).